|MP 2.01.38||Transesophageal Endoscopic Therapies for Gastroesophageal Reflux Disease|

 While the various physician specialty societies and academic medical centers may collaborate with and make recommendations during this process, through the provision of appropriate reviewers, input received does not represent an endorsement or position statement by the physician specialty societies or academic medical centers, unless otherwise noted.

-In response to requests for clinical input on transesophageal incisionless fundoplication using Esophyx, input was received from 2 physician specialty societies and 4 academic medical centers while this policy was under review in 2011.
-The reviewers agreed that transesophageal incisionless fundoplication is sufficiently different from laparoscopic Nissen fundoplication to warrant evaluation as a separate procedure.
-The reviewers considered transesophageal incisionless fundoplication (i.e., Esophyx®) to be investigational for the treatment of GERD.
+In response to requests for clinical input on TIF using Esophyx, input was received from 2 physician specialty societies and 4 academic medical centers while this policy was under review in 2011.
+The reviewers agreed that TIF is sufficiently different from laparoscopic Nissen fundoplication to warrant evaluation as a separate procedure.
+The reviewers considered TIF (ie, Esophyx®) to be investigational for the treatment of GERD.

 There is insufficient evidence at present to establish the safety and efficacy of these procedures, particularly in the long term.
 Some of the unresolved issues include questions about the safety and durability of the device/treatment and lack of consistent improvement in objective measures (esophageal acid exposure) using these devices.
-A number of these devices (e.g., EndoCinch™, NDO Plicator™, Gatekeeper, Enteryx™) are no longer marketed or actively evaluated due to lack of efficacy and/or safety issues.
-For procedures that are still in development, high-quality data from large randomized controlled trials are needed to compare endoscopic procedures with both sham controls and with the currently accepted treatments for GERD, namely drug therapy and laparoscopic fundoplication.
-Well-designed trials should use standardized outcome measures to examine whether subjective improvement, such as discontinuation of medication therapy and GERD-HRQL scores, is supported by objective improvement, such as esophageal acid exposure.
+Also, the rate of revisional procedures on longer follow-up may be high and needs to be further defined.
+High-quality data from large randomized controlled trials are needed to compare endoscopic procedures with both sham controls and with the currently accepted treatments for gastroesophageal reflux disease (GERD), ie, drug therapy and laparoscopic fundoplication.
+Welldesigned trials should use standardized outcome measures to examine whether subjective improvement, such as discontinuation of medication therapy and GERD-HRQL (health-related quality of life) scores, is supported by objective improvement, such as esophageal acid exposure.
 Until such studies demonstrate improved net health outcomes for patients with GERD, these techniques are considered investigational.

 Practice Guidelines and Position Statements